arsy786/eagle-bank/README.md

 After starting both the backend and frontend servers, you can access the web application by navigating to `http://localhost:3000` in your web browser.
 Ensure both servers are running concurrently to allow the frontend to communicate with the backend effectively.

 > **Frontend Repository**: The backend API for this application is available at [eagle-bank-frontend](https://github.com/arsy786/eagle-bank-frontend)

+### CORS

+The API is configured to accept frontend requests from `http://localhost:3000`.

 ## API Documentation